claremacrae/claremacrae.github.io/about.md

 ## Learning

-I often attend evening talks organised by [Software East](http://softwareast.ning.com/) and I really appreciate their support of the Cambridge software development community.
+I have attended a lot of evening talks organised by [Software East](http://softwareast.ning.com/) and I really appreciate their support of the Cambridge software development community.
 I’ve also enjoyed the rare occasions I’ve been able to go to [Skills Matter](https://skillsmatter.com/) events in London.

-A particular focus over the last year or so has been learning about [Continuous Integration](http://en.wikipedia.org/wiki/Continuous_integration) and [Continuous Deployment](http://en.wikipedia.org/wiki/Continuous_delivery).
+A particular focus in recent years has been learning about [Continuous Integration](http://en.wikipedia.org/wiki/Continuous_integration) and [Continuous Deployment](http://en.wikipedia.org/wiki/Continuous_delivery).